-Our next scheduled market is Sunday 27th October 19th at Speers Point Park on lake Macquarie.
-This market features hand crafted goods from local people and has an eco- focussed approach to market organisation.
-StudioKY will be featuring homewares and sculpture.
-We have specially made Xmas charms in resin for this market.
+Our next scheduled market is Saturday 16th November with Hand Made in the Hunter at Pokolbin.
+On the following day, Sunday (17th) we will be at Lambton Park with HAN for their Xmas Art Bazaar These markets features hand crafted goods from local artisans.
+StudioKY will be featuring art Jewelry, accessories, homewares and sculpture.
+We have specially made Xmas bowls, coasters and charms in resin for this market.

 StudioKY is for lovers of art jewelry - and other small decorative or functional items for home use.

 We, Kay and Yvonne Pittelkow, design and handcraft modern art jewellery.
 What makes us different is that our jewelery is unique.
 We design and handcraft most of the pieces - even our beads are hand rolled.